gutschilla/elixir-pdf-generator/README.md

 - `delete_temporary`: immediately remove temp files after generation

+## Contribution; how to run tests

+You're more than welcome ot submit patches.
+Please run `mix test` to ensure at bit of stability.
+Tests require a full-fledged environment, with all of `wkhtmltopdf`, `xvfb` and `chrome-headless-render-pdf` available path.
+Also make to to have run `npm install` in the app's base directory (will install chrome-headless-render-pdf non-globally in there).
+With all these installed, `mix test` should run smoothly.

+_Hint_: Getting `:enoent` errors ususally means that chrome or xvfb couldn't be run.
+Yes, this should output a nicer error.

 ## Heroku Setup

 If you want to use this project on heroku, you can use buildpacks instead of binaries